BHashemi2021/MechaCar_Statistical_Analysis/README.md

 ## Linear Regression to Predict MPG
 In this analysis we used MechaCar_mpg.csv dataset containing MPG test results for 50 prototype MechaCars.
 The MechaCar prototypes were produced using multiple design specifications to identify ideal vehicle performance.
 Multiple metrics, such as vehicle length, vehicle weight, spoiler angle, drivetrain, and ground clearance, were collected for each vehicle.
-The MechaCar_mpg.csv file containing six variables is shown in Figure 1.
+The six variables of MechaCar_mpg.csv file are shown in Figure 1.

-#### Figure 1:
+#### Figure 1: MechaCar_mpg.csv dataset and its variables at a glance

 ------------------------------
 ![1.1.png](https://github.com/BHashemi2021/MechaCar_Statistical_Analysis/blob/main/Resources/images/1.1.png)

 ------------------------------
+Having satisfied the assumptions for a linear regression analysis we set the study hypothesis as follows:
+H0: The slope of the linear model is zero (m = 0) and no significant linear relationship exists between MPG and any of study variables.

-Using the linear regression function in R ln(), we called the variables into th formula and calculated the coefficients for each variable as shown in Figure 2.
+Using R linear regression function ln(), we called the variables into th formula and calculated coefficient for each variable as shown in Figure 2.

-#### Figure 2:
+#### Figure 2: The Calculated coefficient for each variable in the proposed linear regression model

 ------------------------------
 ![1.2.png](https://github.com/BHashemi2021/MechaCar_Statistical_Analysis/blob/main/Resources/images/1.2.png)